OUR CROPS

 Arugula: Pleasant salad green, though I find that the types I grow tend to be a bit spicy.
 Generally used as a salad, though I had a customer who cleaned their leaves, set them in the bottom of a colander, then dumped hot pasta into the colander to drain, allowing the arugula leaves to flash cook in the pasta’s heat.
 Add butter and pepper, stir and serve.

-Tokyo Bekana: In addition to arugula, I grow another mustard green –Tokyo Bekana, which is a loftier and milder relative arugula.
+Tokyo Bekana: In addition to arugula, I grow another mustard green –Tokyo Bekana, which is a loftier and milder relative of arugula.
 You receive these mixed together for your delivery.

 Cabbage: I grow a hybrid Asian variety called Bilko.
 It sets fairly tight hearts with looser outer leaves.
 Milder flavour than round cabbage – and easier to grow successfully in our climate.
 Very good storage crop.